publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch12/schIII/m__us_usc_t48_s1574b.md

     (c) __Administrative costs; deposit of fees__

         The Secretary shall charge and collect fees in amounts sufficient in his judgment to cover the costs of administering this section.
-Fees collected under this subsection shall be deposited in the revolving fund created under subsection (g) of this section.
+Fees collected under this subsection shall be deposited in the revolving fund created under subsection (g).

     (d) __Conclusiveness and incontestability; pledge of full faith and credit__